 Kristi Capps, Ballet Master

 A native of Charlotte, North Carolina, her ballet training includes the School of American Ballet, Harid Conservatory and the University of North Carolina School of the Arts.
 While at UNCSA, she was chosen to study and perform with the Hungarian State Ballet School in Budapest, Hungary.
 Upon her graduation, Kristi was a member of the Atlanta Ballet for three seasons and then joined Cincinnati Ballet.
 Rising quickly through the ranks to Principal, Mrs. Capps delighted audiences in many lead roles including Swanhilda in Coppelia, Kitri in Don Quixote, Aurora in Sleeping Beauty, Giselle in Giselle, Odette/Odile in Swan Lake, Juliet in Romeo and Juliet, Titania in A Midsummer Night’s Dream, Cinderella in Cinderella and Diamond in George Balanchine’s Jewels.
 Her repertoire also includes works by choreographers such as Twyla Tharp, Val Caniparoli, Lynne Taylor-Corbett, Trey McIntyre, Kirk Peterson, Stanton Welch and Jorma Elo.
 In 2002, Kristi danced the role of the Sleepwalker in the recreation of George Balanchine’s La Sonnambula under the direction of Frederic Franklin, CBE for the Balanchine Trust Archives.
 Mrs. Capps also danced as a principal with the Chautauqua Ballet Company in New York under the direction of Jean-Pierre Bonnefoux.
 In 2008, she performed the leading role in George Balanchine’s Chaconne with The Suzanne Farrell Ballet at the Kennedy Center in Washington, DC As a guest artist, she performed with many ballet companies and galas such as the International Ballet Festival of Miami, Florida, International Dance Festival in Vail, Colorado, and with Angel Corella and Stars of American Ballet in Spain.
 Kristi performed original works by Luca Veggetti at New York City’s Guggenheim Museum “Works in Process” series as well additional works of Veggetti’s with the Morphoses dance company in Paris, France.
-As a teacher she has been part of the faculties of the Cincinnati Ballet Academy, Colorado Ballet Academy, Sweatshop Dance, and Colorado Conservatory of Dance, as well as guest taught at Universities and ballet academies throughout the Country.
-Additionally, Kristi is a representative ambassador for “Be Present” a Colorado based yoga apparel company.
-Kristi served as ballet mistress in residence for Kansas City Ballet’s 2013-2014 season during the production of Dracula as well as a repetitor for its Spring Production of Cinderella.
+As a teacher she has been part of the faculties of the Cincinnati Ballet Academy and Colorado Ballet Academy as well as a guest teacher at numerous universities and ballet academies throughout the country.
+Prior to joining KCB, Kristi served as ballet mistress in residence for Kansas City Ballet’s 2013-2014 season during the production of Dracula as well as a repetitor for its spring production of Cinderella.

 Parrish Maynard, Ballet Master